jfmengels/elm-review-example/README.md

 ## Configuration

 Configuration lies in the `review/` directory.
 There is an `elm.json` which lists the dependencies containing review rules we wish to use.
-It also contains a `ReviewConfig.elm` file, in which we explicitly choose the rules we want to enable.
+It also contains a `src/ReviewConfig.elm` file, in which we explicitly choose the rules we want to enable.

-The imported rules come from the [review-unused](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/) and [review-debug](https://package.elm-lang.org/packages/jfmengels/review-debug/latest/) packages in the Elm package registry.
+The imported rules come from the [review-unused](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/), [review-common](https://package.elm-lang.org/packages/jfmengels/review-common/latest/), and [review-debug](https://package.elm-lang.org/packages/jfmengels/review-debug/latest/) packages in the Elm package registry.

 ## Custom rules